The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Debit Side: Debit all Expenses for the total amount because it’s a nominal account.

-Practical Example to understand the Outstanding Expenses Calculation:
+Practical Example to Understand the Outstanding Expenses Calculation:

 Example 1